photoprism/photoprism-docs/docs/user-guide/library/webdav.md

 4. Click "Connect".

 5. Enter your username and password.
 The username is photoprism.
-You can set your password in the docker-compose.yml using the PHOTOPRISM_WEBDAV_PASSWORD variable.
+You can change your password in the [account settings](../settings/account.md).

 6. Now you can move photos to the `import` or `originals` folder.